 The rest of the paper is organized as follows.
 In Section 2, we analyze polynomial interpolation in the monomial basis over a smooth simple arc in the complex plane, with the interval as a special case, along with a number of numerical experiments.
-Our analysis provides insight into the suitability and limitations of the monomial basis as a viable alternative to well-conditioned polynomial bases for interpolation.
+Our analysis shows that the monomial basis is similar to a well-conditioned polynomial basis for interpolation, provided that the condition number of the Vandermonde matrix is smaller than the reciprocal of machine epsilon.
 In Section 3, we present applications where the use of a monomial basis for interpolation offers a substantial advantage over other bases.
 In Section 4, we review related work, and discuss the generalization of our theory to higher dimensions.